rainbowchook/face-app-api/README.md

 #### Setup Postgresql from Docker image

-In the local development environment, Postgresql Docker image was used instead of a local installation.
+The [official Postgresql Docker image](https://hub.docker.com/_/postgres) was used instead of a local installation.
+It is good enough for testing purposes and POC projects of this complexity.

 ```
 docker run --name postgresql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -v $PWD/data:/var/lib/postgresql/data -d postgres